Verifying Procedural Programs via Constrained Rewriting Induction: Preliminaries

-Formally, terms in $\Terms(\Sigmaterms,\setvars)$ have no special function, but we see them as the primary objects of our term rewriting systems: a reduction would typically begin and end with such terms, with elements of $\Sigmalogic \setminus \Values$ (also called \emph{calculation symbols}) only used in intermediate terms.
-Their function is to perform calculations in the underlying theory.
-Usually, values which are expected to occur in starting terms and end terms should be included both in $\Sigmaterms$ and $\Sigmalogic$, while values only used in constraints and calculations would only be in $\Sigmalogic$; $\strue$ and $\sfalse$ often fall in the latter category.
+Terms in $\Terms(\Sigmaterms,\emptyset)$ can be thought of as the primary objects of rewriting: a reduction typically begins and ends with such terms, with elements of $\Sigmalogic \setminus \Values$ (also called \emph{calculation symbols}) to perform calculations in the underlying theory.